 I’ve always felt good in this top and didn’t really think about why until I used it as an example in this post.
 It’s the fit, the fabric, and the shirred, draped style that I like.
 It is flattering and extremely comfortable.

-The shirring and side draping cover my belly bulge quite nicely and act as a sort of camouflage for the parts I’d rather not show.
+The shirring and side draping hide belly fat quite nicely and act as a sort of camouflage for the parts I’d rather not show.
 So it’s a keeper for sure.

-One of the most effective ways to hide the tummy bulge is by using layers.
+One of the most effective fashion options to hide your belly is by using layers.
 A cardigan, sweater, vest, or blazer worn over a top or dress can provide not only some strategic camouflage but additional style, too.